rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 ## 17. Hiring

 Hiring for a language that is not mainstream has some downsides.
-For example, not many developers probably know it fluently.
+For example, not many developers know it fluently.

 However, **learning Elm is a fast process**.
 As already stated, our experience is that it takes a couple of weeks to be productive and a couple of months to master it.